munkeops/ZeekDoc/README.md

 ## Zeek command line tools

-The zeek command must be used with various options for various purposes.
+The zeek command can be used in multiple ways.
 Some usual commands used are as below:
 ```
 zeek -i enp0s3
 ```